KernTHeAce/test_task/SRS.md

 * If the order can be removed, a confirmation dialog is displayed;
 * User confirms the removal of the department;
 * Record is deleted from database;
-* If error occurs, then error message displays;
 * if department record is successfully deleted, then list of department with deleted records is displaying.

 #### Cancel operation scenario: